Skip To Main Content

 • Provides access to take the PSAT and SAT at no cost to students during the school day at their respective high schools.

-• California School Board Association (CSBA) presented district with Golden Bell Award (2022) for best practices in Career Technical Education.
+• California School Board Association (CSBA) presented the district with Golden Bell Award (2022) for best practices in Career Technical Education.

-• Installed NUSD Connect, Wi-Fi towers at each school, to provide internet access at home to families who need it at no cost.
+• NUSD Connect, Wi-Fi towers at each school, to provide internet access at home to families who need it at no cost.

-• Continued community-support for the enhancement of school facilities with the passage of Measure J and Measure L school bond projects to fund construction, renovation, security, and other projects.
+• Continued community support for the enhancement of school facilities with the passage of Measure J and Measure L school bond projects to fund construction, renovation, security, and other projects.

 Learn More About NUSD in our Latest Digital Magazine (Click the image to view)